 The prevalence of IBS is about 20%, overall.
-Typically, it starts between the age of 20 and 30 years, and is twice as common in women as in men.
+This condition is thought to affect up to one in five people at some point in their life, and it usually first develops when a person is between the age of 20 and 30.
+Additionally, IBS is twice as common in women as in men.
 Though it lasts a long time, significant remission may occur as time goes on.

-The resulting mucosal changes lead to indigestion and bacterial proliferation, with the production of several toxins which further aggravate the symptoms.
+IBS is due to some unknown pathology that causes the digestive tract mucosa to become hypersensitive to ordinary food.
+The resulting mucosal changes lead to indigestion and bacterial proliferation, with the production of several toxins that further aggravate the symptoms.

-- Food triggers are increasingly being identified, with 84% of patients finding that symptoms start or become worse after a meal.
+Food triggers are increasingly being identified, with 84% of patients finding that symptoms start or become worse after a meal.

-- Fatty foods which produce bloating, nausea and pain: patients with IBS have a lower pain threshold in the intestine for normal stretching in response to food.
+Patients with IBS have a lower pain threshold in the intestine for normal stretching in response to food.
 Fat molecules may slow bowel transit, leading to the accumulation of gas which accounts for the symptoms.